hannydevelop/Peppubuild/README.md

 Open source no-code web builder.
 Own your artifacts, no vendor lock-in.
 </h1>
 <h3 align="center">
 We're building something different, the ultimate visual builder for any web application.
-Sync with other opensource tools.
+Plug your own backend into Peppubuild.
 </h3>

 If you're reading this that means you're interested in what I and some friends are building with Peppubuild.
 The goal of this project is to empower `citizen developers` to create web applications with ease, while also giving `professional developers` the flexibility and speed they need for creating an application.
 Simply put, anyone can build a web based application and get them running in no time with Peppubuild.